Community

 Who WaterWheel Supports

-The WaterWheel Foundation is proud to support organizations working to protect the environment and help those in need in Vermont and across the country.
+The WaterWheel Foundation is proud to support local non-profits in Vermont and across the country.
+Click below to learn more about them.

 WaterWheel Partners